 Talent extracting mitochondrial RNA.

-Talent putting the sample to incubate for polyphosphatase treatment.
-TEXT: 37 C for 30 – 60 min
+Talent preparing the polyphosphatase treatment, and incubate it at 37 C. TEXT: 37 C for 30 – 60 min

 Talent using an RNA purification kit.
 Videographer: Obtain multiple usable takes of this shot, it will be reused.